Dear seniors,

-My son named Pawan was working in Net 2 Source company as a Senior Manager Recruitment.
-Put up his resignation on 01 Feb 22 and cleared from the company on 30 Apr 22 after the completion of the notice period.
-After this he received a mail on backdated 22 Mar 22 that your employment is being terminated on the following grounds:
+My son, named Pawan, was working at Net 2 Source company as a Senior Manager of Recruitment.
+He submitted his resignation on 01 Feb 22 and was relieved from the company on 30 Apr 22 after completing the notice period.
+Subsequently, he received an email dated 22 Mar 22, stating that his employment was terminated based on the following grounds:

 a) Performance issue.